Did Bethenny Frankel Judge Tinsley Mortimer Because Of Her Socialite Status?

 Even though Frankel and Carole are close friends, Radziwill didn’t hold back when meeting Tinsley.
 As Bethenny explains, they have actually become good friends.
 And this is surprising to Bethenny, as she believes that Carole also had her judgments about Tinsley before meeting her.
 As she explains, the two weren’t exactly super excited about adding a new housewife to the mix but changed their minds after meeting Mortimer.

-“Tinsley and Carole [Radziwill] definitely struck up a good friendship, which is really nice,” Bethenny Frankel tells Bravo, adding, “But I don’t have anything negative to say about her… I was definitely surprised by Carole and Tinsley becoming such good friends ’cause I think Carole had a preconceived notion about Tinsley before she came on the show and wasn’t all that excited about it.
+“Tinsley and Carole [Radziwill] definitely struck up a good friendship, which is really nice,” Bethenny Frankel told Bravo, adding, “But I don’t have anything negative to say about her… I was definitely surprised by Carole and Tinsley becoming such good friends ’cause I think Carole had a preconceived notion about Tinsley before she came on the show and wasn’t all that excited about it.
 I, actually, was excited about it just based on knowing nothing.
 So I think that was an interesting surprise.”

 What do you think of Bethenny Frankel’s judgment of Tinsley Mortimer?
 Do you think she’s keeping her distance because of Mortimer’s socialite status or do you think she just wants to get to know her first before letting her in?